 - Growth Mindset: A Driving Philosophy, Not Just a Tool - “It’s important to recognize that a growth mindset is an overall paradigm for personal development rather than a pedagogical tool for measuring academic accomplishment.” - David Hocheiser

 Resources by Population:

-- Class in the Classroom (PDF) - Harvard University, Derek Bok Center for Teaching and Learning.
+- Social Class in the Classroom: Highlighting Disadvantages - Courtesy of The Learning Scientists.
 An examination of how class can affect learning, and suggestions for recognizing and being sensitive to class difference in the classroom.

 - Recognizing Cultural Variations in the Classroom (PDF) - Carnegie Mellon, Eberly Center for Teaching Excellence.
 A guide for faculty focused on teaching in an increasingly multicultural setting.
 Focus is on international students; however, the recommendations beginning on page 18 are good practices in general for addressing the needs of all students.

 - Suggestions on Teaching Students with Disabilities - UC Berkeley, Disabled Students Program.
 Provides suggestions for making courses “disability friendly,” including syllabus content, then lists tips for working with students with specific disabilities.

 - Eight Actions to Reduce Racism in College Classrooms - Courtesy of the American Association of University Professors.